-We're eager to see compare charging speeds for the Galaxy Note 20 and iPhone 12 Pro.
-Samsung has set the bar by claiming the Note 20 will get a 50% charge in 30 minutes; we'll see what the iPhone 12 Pro delivers, though rumors suggest the phone may not ship with a charger.
+We're eager to compare charging speeds for the Galaxy Note 20 and iPhone 12 Pro.
+Samsung has set the bar by claiming the Note 20 will get a 50% charge in 30 minutes.
+In our testing, the Note 20 Ultra got to 56%.
+We'll see what the iPhone 12 Pro delivers, though rumors suggest the phone may not ship with a charger.

 iPhone 12 Pro vs. Galaxy Note 20 software and special features

 When the iPhone 12 Pro debuts, Apple's new phones will appear with iOS 14 pre-installed.
 That's the newest version of Apple's mobile operating system, which is already available as a public beta.
 Our iOS 14 hands-on found plenty of improvements, but iPhone 12-specific changes — like features that take advantage of the Pro models' LiDAR sensor — may not emerge until later.

 The Galaxy Note 20 ships with Android 10, the same software found on this spring's Galaxy S20 Plus.
 Android 11, an update to that mobile OS, is currently in the works, but if history is any guide, that won't land on the new Notes until late in the year, if not early 2021.